tonimelisma/fastgallery/CONTRIBUTING.md

-Thank you for considering helping out!!
+Thank you for considering helping out!

-I appreciate discussing possible patches/PRs in advance so we're aligned with the development roadmap.
+For bug fixes and minor stuff, just send a PR.

+For new functionality and larger changes, please open an issue first so we can discuss approach.

 Please create tests for any new functionality or bugs you fixed.